shorya20/shorya20git/README.md

 - 👋 Hi, I’m @shorya20.
 I'm a freshman CS Bachelors student at QMUL.
-I love coding, ML, working with teams and exploring and devising innovative projects.
-Feel free to contact me.
+I love coding, ML, and seek to work with teams and commit myself to bigger challenges.

 <!---
 shorya20/shorya20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.